 How to Volunteer Abroad with Lions and Tigers

 At the top of the list of ways to help get involved with conservation efforts to preserve these magnificent species would be to volunteer.
 Give your time and knowledge, and gain invaluable experience while also giving back and really making a difference.

-GoEco offers a variety of different volunteer abroad with lions and tigers in Africa and South Africa.
+GoEco offers a variety of different volunteer abroad with lions and tigers in Africa and especially, in South Africa.
 These programs range from hands-on conservation to more broad-scope research and key education efforts.

 You can actively participate in research and monitoring of these intriguing predators.
 This volunteer work helps conservation experts to better understand the species’ behaviours and how to ensure their future on our Big Cat Research and Conservation project in the Kruger National Park.
 You can even take your understanding and experience one step further on a four-week educational and research training project with big cats in on the Garden Route in South Africa.

 The locations of our volunteer projects in South Africa may vary – with many taking place in the big, natural reserves – giving your experience a truly authentic African feel.
 On the other side of the coin – key conservation efforts – working closely with rescued animals in sanctuaries require vital aid.
 At the African Wildlife Ranch and Big Cat Refuge program for example you will be afforded the opportunity to work closely with endangered species – like tigers and cheetahs – preparing their food, cleaning their enclosures and of course depending on the situation when you are there – perhaps even helping to feed the animals.

 In addition, most of our wildlife conservation projects in Africa will allow volunteers to make a valuable contribution to the conservation of lions and tigers – just being there and lending a helping hand can go an exceptionally long way.
 Be it cleaning enclosure, preparing food or helping to educate local communities you are making a difference safeguarding the future of these animals.